pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 Planning for an upgrade should occur days or weeks prior to an upgrade.
 This is not about actually changing everything.
-It is only about planning on what to do prior to the Black Duck upgrade.**
+It is only about planning on what to do prior to the Black Duck upgrade.

 **Determining Upgrade and production requirements**
 ---------------------------------------------------

-In this section, the areas that need to be checked prior to upgrading Black Duck.
+In this section, the areas that need to be checked prior to upgrading Black Duck are described.
 This includes server setup (RAM, CPUs, Storage), O/S versions, and application versions.

 ### **Documentation**